FAQs

 University Police does not offer vehicle entry to persons that lock their keys in the car.
 We can assist by calling a tow truck or other agencies that provide this service.

-If you wish to receive a synopsis of a report contact the University of Virginia Police Department at 434-924–7166.
+If you wish to receive a synopsis of a report contact the University of Virginia Police Division at 434-924–7166.
 The victim or reporting party of the incident may obtain a synopsis of the report.

-THE CLERY ACT is a federal law designed to help create safer campuses by requiring colleges and universities to issue alerts and timely warnings about crimes in the Clery Act which may pose a serious or ongoing threat to students and employees.
+The Clery Act is a federal law designed to help create safer campuses by requiring colleges and universities to issue alerts and timely warnings about crimes in the Clery Act which may pose a serious or ongoing threat to students and employees.
 UVA Alerts warn of an immediate threat and are deployed through email, text, social media, laptop, and digital display screens across Grounds.
 Timely warning notifications are typically issued after a crime has occurred via email in an effort to help prevent similar crimes from recurring.

 The University publishes an annual report that includes information on crime prevention, crime reporting, fire safety, and statistics about crimes and fires that occurred during the previous three years on and adjacent to the Grounds or in areas owned, leased, or controlled by the University.